 ARTICLE TEN: SUCCESSORS

-47. Where regulatory functions have been assigned to another authority or authorities under paragraph 46, the successor authority may use non-public information previously obtained under this MOU if the successor authority uses and treats the information in accordance with the terms of this MOU.
+44. Where regulatory functions have been assigned to another authority or authorities under Paragraph 44, the successor authority may use non-public information previously obtained under this MOU if the successor authority uses and treats the information in accordance with the terms of this MOU.

 ARTICLE ELEVEN: TERMINATION

-48. Cooperation in accordance with this MOU will continue until the expiration of 30 days after any Authority gives written notice to the other Authorities of its intention to terminate the MOU.
-If an Authority gives notice of termination, the relevant parties will consult concerning the disposition of any pending requests.
-If an agreement cannot be reached through consultation, cooperation will continue with respect to all requests for assistance that were made under this MOU before the expiration of the 30-day period until all such requests are fulfilled or the Requesting Authority withdraws such request(s) for assistance.
-In the event of termination of this MOU, information obtained under this MOU will continue to be treated in the manner described under Articles Six and Seven.
+45. Cooperation in accordance with this MOU will continue until the expiration of 30 days after any Authority gives written notice to the other Authorities of its intention to terminate the MOU.
+If an Authority gives such notice, the parties will consult concerning the disposition of any pending requests.
+If an agreement cannot be reached through consultation, cooperation will continue with respect to all requests for assistance that were made under the MOU before the expiration of the 30-day period until all requests are fulfilled or the Requesting Authority withdraws such request(s) for assistance.
+In the event of termination of this MOU, information obtained under this MOU will continue to be treated in the manner prescribed under Articles Six and Seven.

 This MOU is executed in duplicate, this 21st day of October, 2019.

-In addition to the following contact information, the OSC and BaFin will exchange confidential emergency contact telephone information.
+In addition to the following contact information, the CBI and Canadian Authorities will exchange confidential emergency contact telephone information.